evanmiller67/button_gluttons/README.md

 Your buttons are actually raffle tickets for the drawing.

 ## How do I join this madness?
-Come to the CafePress booth to get a QR code you can use to register.
+Come to the CafePress booth to get a QR code you can use to register - this is specific to you.
 Also you get buttons, [yay](http://alltheragefaces.com/img/faces/png/happy-epic-win.png)!
 We'll take your name and email address and not spam you, just send game updates.
 You can sign up for the CafePress newsletter if you want.

 ## Gameplay